-Trim is anything the manufacturer or you apply to the car to enhance its style and appearance.
+Trim is anything the manufacturer or you apply to the car to enhance style and appearance.
 It is trim that makes the difference between an otherwise plain-looking car and a sharp automobile.
-However, due to the time involved in maintaining trim, it is often overlooked.
-Over time, trim that is not properly cared for will become dirty, dull and worn, making the whole car look bad.
-Well-maintained trim stands out and makes the whole car look better.
+However, due to the time involved in maintaining trim, it’s often overlooked.
+Over time, trim that is not properly cared for will become dirty, dull and worn which makes the entire car look bad.
+Well-maintained trim stands out and makes any car look better.

 Black Automotive Trim

 Most cars made during the 1980s and 1990s featured some black trim.
 Most black trim pieces are made of plastic, rubber, anodized aluminum or satin black painted metal.
 All black trim should be regularly cleaned with car wash shampoo.
 If extra scrubbing power is required then use a toothbrush, paintbrush or a soft detailing brush.
 Do not use a stiff bristle brush on black trim, as it will scratch.

 To keep black trim in good condition, it must be treated with a protectant approximately 6-8 times a year.
 There are different treatments for different materials.